microsoft/RD-Agent/CONTRIBUTING.md

    ```sh
    git push origin feature/your-feature-name
    ```
+7. **Ensure CI Passes**: Make sure your code passes the automatic CI checks on GitHub.
-7. **Create a Pull Request**: Create a pull request from your forked repository to the main repository.
+8. **Create a Pull Request**: Create a pull request from your forked repository to the main repository.

 ## Code of Conduct